 Now in my 70s, I have been collecting music for more than 50 years and from that early experience with Arabic music, unafraid to take a risk in buying music that I suspect would be good even if I’m sometimes left with stuff that only gets played once, the gems that have been found are worth the effort and the expense.

-Another major early influence on my musical taste and knowledge in the was my dear friend Andrew Weiner whose experimental listening and early rock journalism in the 60s brought much new music to the awareness of our friendship group.
-Now sadly no longer with us, thank you Andrew, always with us in the beat, in the rhythm and in the heart where the music hits…
+Another major early influence on my musical taste and knowledge was my dear friend Andrew Weiner whose experimental listening and early rock journalism in the late 1960s brought much new music to the awareness of our friendship group.
+Now sadly no longer with us, thank you Andrew, always with us in the beat, in the rhythm and in the heart, where the music hits…

 My interest in world music is influenced by my travels around north Africa, the middle east and Asia and my training in Biodanza that introduced me to the music of Latin America and of course anything that is good to dance to.